mattelisi/bmsR/README.md

 # bmsR
 R package for doing Bayesian model comparison at the group level, treating the model as random effect.

-See Stephan, Penny, Daunizeau, Moran, and Friston.
-Bayesian model selection for group studies.
-NeuroImage, 46(4):1004–1017, 2009, for the details.
+See Stephan, Penny, Daunizeau, Moran, and Friston (2009).
+Bayesian model selection for group studies. _NeuroImage, 46_(4):1004–1017.
 Also, this [blog post](https://mattelisi.github.io/post/bms/)

 This implementation has been translated from SPM 12, a toolbox for matlab used in the analysis of neuroimaging data.